sous-chefs/chef-ruby-lvm-attrib/README.md

 To add attributes:

-Use

-<update-lvm.sh> script to add new version.
-Find the interested LVM2 tag from <a href="https://git.fedorahosted.org/cgit/lvm2.git/refs/tags">LVM2 Repository</a>.</update-lvm.sh>
+Use `update-lvm.sh`script to add new version.
+Find the interested LVM2 tag from [LVM2 Repository](https://sourceware.org/git/?p=lvm2.git).

 - Fork this repository
 - `git clone your-forked-repo`